Updated: Jan 14

 If you happen to look at yourself with a critical eye and say: “I Don’t Understand My Business.”
 Then you are a D.U.M.B. business owner.
 That doesn’t mean you are unintelligent.
-It means that there are things happening in your business that you haven’t figures out.
+It means that there are things happening in your business that you haven’t figured out.
 Don’t worry, its normal.
 Most of us were/are D.U.M.B. at some point in our business careers.
 The great thing is that you don’t have to be.
 Just learn a few simple concepts and change the way you think.
 This list comes from my seminars.
 It is a list of the most common rejections I hear from the participants and they are the easiest to change.
 They are signs that the business owner gave up.

 1. It doesn’t matter what it says in my plan, I know how to run my business.
 For those owners who actually put their plan on paper, I applaud the practice.
 There are numerous ways to document your plans: business plan, marketing plan, budgets and forecasting are examples.
 But thinking that the plan doesn’t match the reality you live in everyday is naïve.
 After all, didn’t you write the plan based on what you know?
 A good practice is to put your plans in writing and refer back to them on a regular basis.